 srinivasan joined Watsi on April 23rd, 2015.
-Five years ago, srinivasan became the 1157th member to automatically support a new Watsi patient every month.
-Since then, 4,894 more people have become monthly donors! srinivasan's most recent donation traveled 8,200 miles to support Philaris, a mother of three from Uganda, to fund mobility-restoring tibia fracture.
+Six years ago, srinivasan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. srinivasan's most recent donation traveled 8,800 miles to support Mengsim, a tour guide from Cambodia, to fund arm surgery so he can resume work.